TNTurnerLab/GPU_accelerated_de_novo_workflow/README.md

 # GPU accelerated *de novo* workflow

+Led by Jeffrey Ng of the Turner Lab at Washington University.
 Please navigate to the various folders to find code for the different parts of the project.

 ## denovo_workflow